Forget Unlearning: Towards True Data-Deletion in Machine Learning: Introduction

-\emph{Is an unlearning guarantee a sound and complete measure of data deletion when requests are non-adaptive?} Again, we argue that it is neither.
-A sound data-deletion guarantee must ensure the non-recovery of deleted records from an \emph{infinite} number of model releases after deletion.
+\emph{Is an unlearning guarantee a sound and complete measure of deletion privacy when requests are non-adaptive?} Again, we argue that it is neither.
+A sound deletion privacy guarantee must ensure the non-recovery of deleted records from an \emph{infinite} number of model releases after deletion.
 However, approximate indistinguishability to retraining implies an inability to accurately recover deleted data from a \emph{singular} unlearned model only, which we argue is not sufficient.
 We show that certain algorithms can satisfy an unlearning guarantee yet blatantly reveal the deleted data eventually over multiple releases.
-The vulnerability arises in algorithms that maintain partial computations in internal data structures for speeding up subsequent deletions.
-These internal states can retain information even after record deletion and influence multiple future releases, making the myopic unlearning guarantee unreliable in an online setting.
-Several proposed unlearning algorithms in literature~\citep{ginart2019making,neel2021descent} are stateful (rely on internal states) and, therefore, cannot be trusted.
-Secondly, unlearning is an incomplete notion of data deletion as it excludes valid data-deletion mechanisms that do not imitate retraining.
+The vulnerability arises in algorithms that maintain partial computations in internal data-dependent states for speeding up subsequent deletions.
+These internal states can retain information even after record deletion and influence multiple future releases, making the myopic unlearning guarantee unreliable in sequential deletion settings.
+Several proposed unlearning algorithms in literature~\citep{neel2021descent, gupta2021adaptive} are stateful (rely on internal states) and, therefore, cannot be trusted.
+Secondly, existing unlearning definitions are incomplete notions of deletion privacy they exclude valid deletion mechanisms that do not imitate retraining.
 For instance, a (useless) mechanism that outputs a fixed untrained model on any request is a valid deletion algorithm.
-However, since its output is easily distinguishable from retraining, it fails to satisfy any meaningful unlearning guarantees.
+However, since its output is easily distinguishable from retraining, it fails to satisfy these unlearning guarantees.